Security Demo (Claude Desktop)

 Python (macOS / Linux) or WSL (Windows)

-Run the installer for your platform.
-It installs the BattleChain MCP server and updates Claude Desktop's config automatically.
+The installer adds the battlechain-mcp server and updates Claude Desktop's config automatically.

 curl -fsSL https://raw.githubusercontent.com/Cyfrin/battlechain-mcp/main/install.sh | bash